YourNiceCv

 💼 Finance & Accounting

-• • List professional body memberships: ACCA, ACA, CIMA, CFA, CIPFA
+• • List professional body memberships: CPA, ACA, CIMA, CFA, CIPFA

 • • Mention FCA registration if in financial services

-• • Include IFRS, UK GAAP, Sarbanes-Oxley experience
+• • Include IFRS, US GAAP, Sarbanes-Oxley experience

 • • Big Four experience (PwC, Deloitte, KPMG, EY) is highly valued